markdist/markdist.github.com/services.md

 * Merchandisers covering our top 120+ customers, who are constantly in touch with them, organising shelves and giving advice on orders
 * Key Account Managers responsible for orders and handling relationships with our top customers
-* Pre-Sale Representatives (PSRs) who take orders from larger customers and have access to all assortments of products
+* Pre-Sale Representatives (PSRs) who take orders from customers, pass them on to the logistics department with fulfils them within 24 hours
-* Van Sale Representatives (VSRs) who have stock availability in the van and take and deliver the order to smaller customers
+* Van Sale Representatives (VSRs) who have stock availability in the van and fulfil the order to smaller customers
 * Delivery staff who handle orders that come via PSRs or which are placed in person, via phone or email

 Logistics
 ---------
-Once an order arrives at the Albanian border, it is processed by our logistic department who handle yearly volumes of over 84.000 pallets.
+When a delivery from our suppliers arrives at our warehouse, it is processed by our logistic department who handle yearly volumes of over 84.000 pallets.

 The Supply Chain Management team is in place to better manage stock by: